scoggeshall/netsh-reset/README.md

 ## How to Use

-1. Right-click the script and select **"Run as administrator"**
+1. Right-click the `.bat` file and choose **"Run as administrator"**
-2. Choose one of the following options when prompted:
-   - [1] Quick Reset
-   - [2] Full Reset
-   - [3] Advanced Reset
-   - [4] Exit
-3. Confirm you want to proceed
+2. Follow the on-screen instructions
-4. After the reset completes, choose whether to restart now or later
+3. After the reset, choose whether to reboot now or later

 ---

-## Warning
+## What It Resets

-This script will reset and modify key network settings, including:

-- TCP/IP and IPv6 stacks
 - Winsock catalog
+- TCP/IP stack (IPv4 and IPv6)
+- DNS cache
+- ARP and NetBIOS name caches
-- Windows Firewall settings
+- Windows Firewall
-- Proxy and DNS cache
+- Proxy settings (via `winhttp`)
-- Network location profiles

-Please back up any important configuration before running.
+- Displays full adapter configuration afterward

 ---